Podcasts and other inspirations

 Vivian Enchill, BCC Alumna.
 Above, a link to an interview with Vivian, who was interviewed as part of the ACCENTS project of the Berkshire Eagle.
 We were fortunate to work with the journalist who created this podcast series – he taught a workshop for practitioners of oral history in the Berkshires and NW Connecticut.

 When we first opened our Center here at BCC, Mark Mills, Bloomberg Radio journalist, who also does podcasts for the Berkshire Eagle, taught our Oral History Center interns about podcasting.

-Here is the interview conducted by students Rachel and Chanel, with Margaret Cherin, College Archivist, and her student Molly McGowan, who discuss their Oral History Project and share what they learned along the way.
+Here is the interview conducted by students Rachel and Chanel, with Margaret Cherin, College Archivist, and her student assistant Molly McGowan, who discuss their Oral History Project and share what they learned along the way.